 One problem with making cakes for an event is you can’t cut into them.
 Or maybe that’s a good thing.
 At any rate, I’m baking a big cake today and will review it as best I can tomorrow.
 It’s for Teacher’s Appreciation.

-For now, here’s a picture of the previously mentioned oatmeal cookies from the LA Times.
+For now, here’s a picture of the previously mentioned LA Times Oatmeal Cookies.

-More Oatmeal Cookies – Adapted From Auntie Em’s recipe in LA Times
+More LA Times Oatmeal Cookies – Adapted From Auntie Em’s recipe in LA Times

 Servings: 8 giant cookies